 All new students with previous experience in Spanish are required to take the online placement exam, found within the GoWMU portal, to determine the first Spanish class in which they should enroll at Western Michigan University.

 Students may receive retroactive credits for four hours for Intermediate Spanish I (SPAN 2000) or four hours for Intermediate Spanish II (SPAN 2010) by completing one or more advanced courses with a grade of C or better.
+When such coursework is completed in residency, the retroactive credits for SPAN 2000 and SPAN 2010 may also be considered "in residence."

 A student who places into SPAN 2010 will receive four hours of retroactive credit for SPAN 2000 by taking SPAN 2010 and receiving a grade of C or better in that course.
 This student would thus receive four hours of credit for 2010 (the course taken) and four hours of retroactive credit for 2000 (the course passed over).